+- 1. Notify the Student that the committee is considering imposing an involuntary leave and disclose the basis for the committee's decision to consider whether the Student needs to be placed on involuntary leave, and - 2.
 The BCC may inquire into a Student's current condition and request recent mental health information and medical records.
-The BCC will, however, confine its inquiry to information and records necessary to make a determination.
+The BCC will, however, confine its inquiry to information and records necessary to make a recommendation.
 The committee may not insist on unlimited access to confidential information or records.

 Prior to imposing an involuntary leave, a Student may be given the option to take a voluntary leave.
 Involuntary leave is subject to approval by the Vice President for Student Development, or a designee.
-If the BCC recommends an involuntary leave because there is a significant risk that the Student will harm another if s/he remains on campus, the committee may recommend restricting the Student's interactions with the campus community during the period of the leave as needed to ensure safety.
+If the BCC recommends an involuntary leave because there is a significant risk that the Student will harm another if they remain on campus, the committee may recommend restricting the Student's interactions with the campus community during the period of the leave as needed to ensure safety.
 Such restrictions may include limits on the Student's communications with faculty, staff or other Students and on the Student's access to the campus, for example, to visit friends or attend campus events.